santi-rodriguez/nfinder/README.md

 # Nfinder
 Automatic inference of neighboring cells based on their Delaunay triangulation.

+For more information, take a look at our publication:

+Moretti, B., Rodriguez Alvarez, S.N. & Grecco, H.E.
+Nfinder: automatic inference of cell neighborhood in 2D and 3D using nuclear markers.
+BMC Bioinformatics 24, 230 (2023). https://doi.org/10.1186/s12859-023-05284-2

 ## Dependencies
 nfinder was tested with: